In this article, we explain the legal framework for the use of drones in Sweden.

-Maximum flight altitude: In Sweden, multicopters are allowed to fly 120 meters high.
+Maximum altitude: In Sweden, multicopters may only be operated below 120 meters above ground.

-Compulsory insurance: Currently, I do not know whether an aviation liability insurance is mandatory in Sweden.
-However, I recommend that you take out an appropriate policy.
-In our blog, we have compiled an extensive comparison of drones insurance.
+Compulsory insurance: Currently I do not know if aviation liability insurance is required in Sweden.
+However, I recommend everyone to complete a suitable policy.
+In our blog, you find more information about drone insurances.

-We have researched the listed drone regulations for Sweden to the best of our knowledge.
-We can not guarantee the correctness of the information.
-If you want to be on the safe side, please contact the competent aviation authority.
-Alternatively, you can also ask the embassy in your country for further information about the regulations.
-Please leave us a comment when you receive news and/or gain experience with your copter in Sweden!
+We have researched the drone rules for Sweden listed here to the best of our knowledge.
+Unfortunately, we can not guarantee the accuracy of the information.
+If you want to play it safe, then contact the Swedish Aviation Authority.
+Alternatively, you can ask the Swedish Embassy in Germany for more information on the regulations.
+Please leave a comment when you hear news or have your own experiences with your copter in Sweden!